biopragmatics/oquat/docs/unknowns/source/po.md

 # po

-## `APweb` (1)
+## `APweb`

+There are 1 usages of `APweb` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20APweb)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20APweb).

 | curie          |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |----------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | APweb:Glossary |       75 | [PO:0001081](http://purl.obolibrary.org/obo/PO_0001081), [PO:0001180](http://purl.obolibrary.org/obo/PO_0001180), [PO:0003024](http://purl.obolibrary.org/obo/PO_0003024), [PO:0004701](http://purl.obolibrary.org/obo/PO_0004701), [PO:0004702](http://purl.obolibrary.org/obo/PO_0004702), ... |

-## `CGP` (1)
+## `CGP`

+There are 1 usages of `CGP` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CGP)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CGP).

 | curie        |   usages | nodes                                                   |
 |--------------|----------|---------------------------------------------------------|
 | CGP:curators |        1 | [PO:0025600](http://purl.obolibrary.org/obo/PO_0025600) |

-## `FNA` (100)
+## `FNA`

+There are 100 usages of `FNA` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20FNA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20FNA).

 <details>
 <summary>Click to expand the `FNA` table</summary>